-Tipping is not common in Mongolia, though it is of course appreciated.
+Tipping is always appreciated but not always required.
 Expect several instances throughout the hospitality industry that allow for tipping.
 Have small bills ready for hotel staff, boat crew, restaurant servers, drivers, guides, and baggage handlers.
-If you have a meal outside the itinerary or hire a resident driver, a few dollars in the local currency is more than expected.
+If you have a meal outside the itinerary or hire a resident driver, a few dollars in the local currency is customary.

 Gratuities are included for group meals, at hotels, and at airports.
-The host, guide, or tour manager can be tipped roughly $8.00-$12.00 USD per person, per day, as can any ship staff member (which is often split at the end of the day by all).
+The host, guide, or tour manager can be tipped roughly $8.00-$12.00 USD per person, per day.
 Drivers can be tipped $5 USD per person, per day.

 For more information about when and how much to tip in each country, feel free to speak with your tour guide at the start of your Journey.
 A good reference for international tipping is https://www.cntraveler.com/stories/2008-11-11/etiquette-101-tipping-guide.